-Some of the children living in the bush under rain and cold.
+Some of the children lived in the bush for a long time.

 Where we started

-Child’s Right and Rehabilitation Network (CRARN) is charity organisation registered with Corporate Affairs Commission in Nigeria and a 501c Charity in the US.
+(CRARN) Child’s Right and Rehabilitation Network is a charity organization registered with Corporate Affairs Commission in Nigeria and a 501c Charity in the US.
 CRARN began operation by a small group of volunteers in 2003 to shelter a few children who had been accused of possessing witchcraft power as part of a widespread witch-hunt in their community, which left hundreds of people dead in the space of two months.

 What is typical